deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Arrays_Introduction.md

 ```java
 array[0] = 1; // Throws java.lang.ArrayIndexOutOfBoundsException.
 ```
-Such empty arrays are typically useful as return values, so that the calling code only has to worry about dealing with an array, rather than a potential null value that may lead to a NullPointerException.
+Such empty arrays are typically used as return values so that the calling code only has to worry about dealing with an array, rather than a potentially null value that may lead to a NullPointerException.
 The length of an array must be a non-negative integer:
 ```java
 int[] array = new int[-1]; // Throws java.lang.NegativeArraySizeException